1. What is Distance learning?

 17. What is the duration of courses at DLA?

-Foundation, IGCSE, AS Level and A Level are each designed as one-year courses.
+Foundation, Cambridge O-Level, AS Level and A Level are each designed as one-year courses.
 However this is simply a guideline.
 Students who are busy with other activities and cannot put as much time as they like into their studies, can consider completing a course in 18 months, or two years.
 Others who only have a small number of subjects to work through, can look at completing the course in 6 months.
 This will depend entirely on the individual student.

 18. Must I take a second language?